discretegames/runmany/README.md

 # About

 I was driven to make RunMany by my desire to learn more programming languages combined with my annoyance that whenever I tried I would invariably have to make a whole new project for that language, or even switch IDEs.

-The obvious limitation of RunMany and the .many file format is that syntax highlighting and tooling like IntelliSense doesn't work.
-Making a VSCode extension that can syntax highlight .many files is definitely on my radar.